Cite as: A. Cecil and R. El-Morally (2025, August 7), Reverse Engineering as a Curriculum Development Process

-In this conversation between Anne Cecil, author of Punk Rock Women Alive and Well in South Philly: Friends Are the Family You Choose and Dr. Reham El-Morally, Lived Places Publishing Collection Editor, they discuss the practice-based pedagogy of starting with current trends and deconstructing their influences – not only to build connections between the past and present but also to encourage students to reflect on how historical cycles, subcultures, and innovations influence contemporary identities and cultural narratives.
+In this conversation between Anne Cecil, author of Punk Rock Women Alive and Well in South Philly: Friends Are the Family You Choose and Dr. Reham El-Morally, Lived Places Publishing Collection Editor, they discussed the ethos and pedagogy of punk and how to bring it into the classroom as educators.

 Panelists: